manas3874/ferofly-task/README.md

-## A clone website with parallax effect using JavaScript
+## A Sleek website with parallax effect using JavaScript

 [View the project live](https://practical-lalande-e2a253.netlify.app/)